mfreema5/Thesis/Fall-2014/articles/A Comparison of Three Prominent Journal Metrics with Expert Judgement of Journal Quality.md

 ###What questions do you have about the reading?

 How were the ERA rankings assembled?
-(Averages?
-Medians?
-Modes? etcetcetc)
+(Probably in: [ERA 2010 Ranked Journal List Development](http://www.arc.gov.au/era/journal_list_dev.htm).)

 ----
 ##Second time you read